Gavin Rose

 Gavin Rose (born 29 September 1969) is a former Australian rules footballer who played with the Sydney Swans in the Australian Football League (AFL).

-Rose was drafted initially by Collingwood, with the 38th selection of the 1989 National Draft.
+Originally from Western Australian Football League club East Perth, Rose was drafted by Collingwood, with the 38th selection of the 1989 National Draft.
 He didn't manage to break into the seniors during his time at the club and was traded to Sydney.

-At the Swans he was used early on as a defender but developed into a ruckman.
+At the Swans Rose was used early on as a defender but developed into a ruckman.
 He was Sydney's leading ruckman in 1994 and 1995, topping the hit-outs in both years.

-After leaving Sydney, Rose returned to East Perth, his original club.
+After leaving Sydney, Rose returned to East Perth.